Affinage

 1. 2009 High

-Evidence Isoform-specific RNAi with quantitative imaging of membrane trafficking in human cell lines
+Evidence Isoform-specific RNAi with automated imaging of trafficking phenotypes and biochemical fractionation in human cells

 PMID:19386764